missinglink/ciao/README.md

 It's early stages yet; there are a bunch of issues reported here: https://github.com/missinglink/ciao/issues

-Please report everything as it comes up, now matter how small.
+Please report everything as it comes up, no matter how small.